Zisu32/Checket_MobileAnwendungen/README.md

 1. Download Postgres for your OS (PostgreSQL Version 16.3 recommended).
 2. [Here is the link to the installer](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
 3. Follow the installation guide and complete it.
+Be aware that pgAdmin4 is checked at installation process.
 4. Remember your credentials for pgAdmin4.
 5. Open pgAdmin4 and create a new database called `checket`.